Lutheran Mariology: Overview

+The term "Mariology" is used by many Lutherans across liberal-conservative lines.
+Today, some Lutherans prefer not to use the term "Mariology" to describe their own Marian doctrine because they are concerned the term implies an acceptance of the concept of development of doctrine, though other Lutherans are comfortable with using the term "Mariology".
+The distinct theology within the Evangelical-Lutheran Churches surrounding the Blessed Virgin Mary is known as Lutheran Mariology.

-Despite Luther's harsh polemics against his Roman Catholic opponents over issues concerning Mary and the saints, theologians appear to agree that Luther adhered to the Marian decrees of the ecumenical councils and dogmas of the church.
+Theologians agree that Luther adhered to the Marian decrees of the ecumenical councils and dogmas of the church.
 He held fast to the belief that Mary was a perpetual virgin and the Theotokos, the Mother of God.
 Special attention is given to the assertion that Luther, some 300 years before the dogmatization of the Immaculate Conception by Pope Pius IX in 1854, was a firm adherent of that view.
 Others maintain that Luther in later years changed his position on the Immaculate Conception, which at that time was undefined in the Church; however, he maintained belief in Mary's lifelong sinlessness.
 Regarding the Assumption of Mary, he stated that the Bible did not say anything about it.
 Important to him was the belief that Mary and the saints do live on after death.

 The centerpiece of Luther's Marian views was his 1521 Commentary on the Magnificat in which he extolled the magnitude of God's grace toward Mary and her own legacy of Christian instruction and example demonstrated in her canticle of praise.
 This canticle continues to have an important place in Lutheran liturgy.

 Doctrines

 Mother of God

 Lutherans believe that the person Jesus is God the Son, the second Person of the Trinity, who was incarnated in the womb of his mother Mary as a human being, and since, as a person, he was "born of the Virgin Mary".
-Lutherans have always believed that Mary is the Theotokos, the God-bearer.
+Lutherans have always believed that Mary is the Theotokos, the God-bearer, with this dogma being codified in the Formula of Concord.
 Martin Luther said: